Hear Me Now is an app available for both Apple iOS and Google Android tablets. It is also a web service that allows remote access to app content.

 - Create repeating appointments to add regular events to a user’s diary.

 Contacts & Sharing

 Users can record the details of friends, family and carers in the contacts facility.
 Users can also share their boxes with anyone in their contacts list.
-Contacts will be notified by e-mail and can log-in to My Health Guide’s web interface on their browser.
+Contacts will be notified by e-mail and can log-in to Hear Me Now’s web interface on their browser.
 The web interface lets contacts: